“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 documentary series called Quantum Qi.

-It details the teachings of people who are considered the world’s best Qi-gong teachers
+It details the teachings of people who are considered the world’s best Qi-gong Kung Fu teachers

 and the inner teachings of kung fu.
-Lina, had just completed her phD.
+Lina, my darling wife found me thorugh that documentary series.
+She had just completed her phD.
 We talked

 and talked and got to know each other.
 She told me that she never heard her